 The products have to be viable for many years to come, while all being multi-functional.
 Charlotte finds that it’s both fun and especially useful to design products, which can do and be more than one thing.

 Simultaneous to designing and manufacturing products, Charlotte Piper does interior decorations for companies and private individuals, although styling jobs for interior magazines also sneak in once in a while.

-At Xtrakt, we commit ourselves to design and manufacture products that are viable for years while being multi-functional.
+At Xtrakt, we commit ourselves to design and manufacturing products that are viable for years while being multi-functional.

-It’s very important to me that the products can be utilised various places in the home and in different ways, and when we eventually move, the product can move with us.
+It’s very important to me that the products can be utilized in various places in the home and in different ways, and when we eventually move, the product can move with us.

 Xtrakt’s products are manufactured in Denmark and that will always be the case.

-We believe that if the smaller craftsmen do not exist in the future, there will not be anyone to help the crazy designers with prototypes etc. If that is the future, mass-produced design will only get bigger, and a lot will be lost.
+We believe that if the smaller craftsmen do not exist in the future, there will not be anyone to help the crazy designers with prototypes, etc. If that is the future, the mass-produced design will only get bigger, and a lot will be lost.